william64644/neural-network-library/README.md

 Get the matrix of floats directly from a file

 	void repack(vector<vector<double>> data, string output_file)
-Write a matrix of floats to a file, don't worry about formating
+Write a matrix of floats to a file

 ## Utilities functions: